nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

-Once it has stopped (or perhaps concurrently with generation), the tool will use a coverage-driven minimization process (ala [`afl-cmin`][afl-cmin]) to find a near-minimal list of test cases that exercises approximately the samet set of coverage as the total corpus.
+Once it has stopped (or perhaps concurrently with generation), the tool will use a coverage-driven minimization process (ala [`afl-cmin`][afl-cmin]) to find a near-minimal list of test cases that exercises approximately the same set of coverage as the total corpus.
 In addition, any tests that fail are automatically preserved (perhaps up to uniqueness, as judged by the execution trace and related criteria).